nolecram/glean_example/README.md

 ## ✅ Exercise Compliance

-This implementation satisfies all requirements from [Instructions.md](Instructions.md).
+This implementation satisfies all requirements from the Glean technical screen exercise.

 ### Core RAG Requirements ✓